Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 });
 ```

-## Input validation
-To validate input from users, `ef-number-field` provides similar features to a native input.
-When a user assigns an invalid input to the control, it will automatically apply an error style to alert the user.
-However, if you define a default value that is invalid, you need to call `input.reportValidity()` during initialization to ensure the error style is applied.

-@> Validation of user input of `ef-number-field` is consistent with a native input.
-[See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number).

 ## Set min or max value
 Minimum and maximum values can be set to limit input values when the user interacts.
 If a value exceeds the min or max set programmatically, the component will display an error state.